Jeffy892/project-2/README.md

   * What is the distribution of languages tweeting about BTS?
 - **How is the #BTS distributed over different geo-locations?
 (Mindy Jen)**

-## To-DO
+## Resposibilities

 -  Learn/Understand Twitter API
 -  Learn/Understand Spark/Scala (and other useful technologies and frameworks related to our project)
 -  Create queries related to our questions
 -  Execute queries and analyze
 -  Create Google slides for the presentation
 -  Practice Presentation

 ## Technologies